calegacy/website-test/content/authors/admin/_index.md

 user_groups:
 - Researchers
 - Visitors

 ---

-I am a fourth year graduate student studying Statistics Education at the Univeristy of Minnesota in the Department of Educational Psychology.
-After completing a bachelors degree in Mathematics at St. Lawrence University, I continued on to get a Masters in Statistics from Iowa State University.
+I am a fourth year graduate student studying Statistics Education in the Department of Educational Psychology at the Univeristy of Minnesota.
+After completing a bachelors degree in Mathematics at St. Lawrence University, I continued my academic journey to get a Masters in Statistics from Iowa State University.
 During my time at ISU I developed a passion for teaching and decided to pursue a Ph.d. in Statistics Education.